Netanyahu appoints new interim Civil Service commissioner

 (photo credit: MIRIAM ALSTER)

-Prime Minister Benjamin Netanyahu announced on Wednesday that Foreign Ministry Director-General Eden Bar-Tal will also serve as interim Civil Service Commissioner (CSC) for one month.
-The announcement came a day after a High Court ruling that the prime minister must appoint a permanent CSC via a competitive procedure.
+The announcement came a day after a High Court of Justice ruling that the prime minister must appoint a permanent CSC via a competitive procedure.

 The CSC is the official supervisor of the state’s tens of thousands of workers in the public sector.
-Its authorities include chairing a large number of appointment and firing committees for various high-level positions; approving government requests to recruit employees without a tender; implementing government policy regarding the public sector, and more.
+Their authorities include chairing a large number of appointment and firing committees for various high-level positions; approving government requests to recruit employees without a tender; implementing government policy regarding the public sector, and more.

-While the CSC is involved in appointing many high-ranking public sector jobs, the method of appointing the CSC itself is not laid out in law.
 The law merely says that the CSC is appointed by the government in a process that is exempt from a tender.
-A previous government decision in 2018 said that a permanent appointment method must be determined, and the attorney-general must be consulted on the matter.
+A previous government decision in 2018 said that a permanent appointment method must be determined and that the attorney-general must be consulted on the matter.

 Prime Minister Benjamin Netanyahu at court in Tel Aviv, May 6, 2025. (credit: REUVEN KASTRO/POOL)